burst-apps-team/burst-wiki/faq.md

 **2) I purchased coins from Bittrex.
 How can I move them to my new wallet?**

 Bittrex requires an account to be active on the blockchain with a public key set before they will make outbound transfers.
 There are two methods for setting your public key.
-If you will be pool mining, set a reward recipient.
-If you will not be mining, or solo mining only, set the name on your account.
-Each option requires a minimal transaction fee.
+Setting a reward recipient if you will be mining, or setting the name on your account if you will not.
+Both require a minimal transaction fee.
 (See FAQ No. 1)

 **3) I sent coins from Poloniex/anywhere to Bittrex and they don’t show up after a considerable time.
 Why?**